How To Build A Strong Family Unit – 6 Ways To Strengthen Family Bonds

 Accomplishing a strong family doesn’t happen by accident.
-How your family looks 10, 15 and 20 years down the road is the result of the work you’re putting in right now.
+How your family looks 10, 15, and 20 years down the road is the result of the work you’re putting in right now.
 You’re doing such a great job with your child.
 I want you to know how to build a strong family unit because all your parenting and child training efforts need a place to live.
 That place is your amazing, beautiful family!
-So let’s talk building a strong family foundation for a bit, and in the process, I’ll give you 6 stellar actions you can take to make your family rock-solid!
+So let’s talk about building a strong family foundation for a bit, and in the process, I’ll give you 6 stellar actions you can take to make your family rock-solid!

 Have I ever told you the story of how this blog got its original name (A Family Meeting?)
 For the sake of time, the short version is this: When my oldest child was just a year old, our little family started having a family meeting every week.

 We’d get together and talk about events coming up, troubles we were having, issues to address (while the baby babbled away:) and give praise reports for things going well!

 11 years later, there are now 6 of us and we are still having a family meeting every single week.
 Our family is a strong family unit and I know weekly family meetings have played a huge role in our success!

 The 24 hours we have in a day to invest in our family isn’t very much.
 Not when you consider the time we spend sleeping, and simply keeping ourselves alive.
 So we need to make certain the things we are doing to build a strong family are effective and pack as much punch as possible.

 While the ways you can work on building your family team are more numerous than I can list in this one blog post, there are 6 that have proved to be the most powerful for us.

 Implementing them is bound to give you the same stellar results they’ve given us.
 (We’ll talk about why I am so confident of that in a bit.)